 It was only much later, as an adult, when I was on a leisurely walk near Richards Park with a friend, that I was enthralled by the windows of a bungalow.
 The window itself had plain vertical iron bars, but it was the sunshade that caught my attention.
 It was wooden and shaped like an inverted V, with a lovely trellis-like frame of vertical slats, topped by a pointed crest.
 The slats sat like immovable tassels and transformed the window into something with oodles of character.
 “They’re called monkey tops,” my friend said.

 My interest piqued, I went looking for colonial-era bungalows in the area and found several more monkey tops — sometimes painted green, sometimes white, others topped by Mangalore tiles.
 Some had wooden embellishments, some were bare and one did not even have a crest.
-Back home, I rushed to TP Issar’s The City Beautiful, a seminal coffee-table book on Bangalore’s architectural heritage and aesthetics, and found a profusion of pictures depicting a slew of monkey tops.
+Back home, I rushed to TP Issar’s The City Beautiful, a seminal coffee-table book on Bengaluru’s architectural heritage and aesthetics, and found a profusion of pictures depicting a slew of monkey tops.
 There was a brief description of the feature and that it “became a favourite perch of the frolicking monkey.”
-Elsewhere, I heard it was meant just to do the opposite — to keep them out.
+Elsewhere, I heard it was meant to do just the opposite — to keep them out.

 “Most of these were built between 1900 and 1920; after 1930, it seems to have gone out of fashion.
 It is actually curious why they came up,” says Iyer.
 “If you look at buildings in England from around that time, there was a strong Gothic Revival kind of architecture with playful elements and decorative eaves.
 But when this style came to India, it went totally haywire with monkey tops and other elaborate embellishments.
 It really didn’t have anything to do with monkeys, and the origin of the name is a little bit of a mystery.”